 Michigan prohibits the termination, cancellation, failure to renew, or substantial change in the competitive circumstances of an agreement without good cause.
 Mich.
 Comp.
 Laws § 445.1457a(1).
 Suppliers must provide dealers with written notice at least ninety days before termination, cancellation, nonrenewal, or a substantial change in competitive circumstances.
 Id.
 The notice must state all the reasons or deficiencies for the action, and the dealer has ninety days to submit a plan to correct the stated reasons or deficiencies "that is acceptable to the supplier or to correct the stated reasons or deficiencies."
 Id.
 If a plan to rectify is submitted or the deficiency is rectified within ninety days, the notice is void.
-Id.
+Id. at § 445.1457a(2).
 The failure by a dealer to comply with the requirements imposed by the supplier's agreement is cause for termination.
-Id.
+Id. at § 445.1457a(1).